chenxingqiang/secret-learn/doc/modules/classification_threshold.rst

 The decision corresponding to the labels is obtained with :term:`predict`.
 In binary classification, a decision rule or action is then defined by thresholding the scores, leading to the prediction of a single class label for each sample.
-For binary classification in jax-sklearn, class labels predictions are obtained by hard-coded cut-off rules: a positive class is predicted when the conditional probability :math:`P(y|X)` is greater than 0.5 (obtained with :term:`predict_proba`) or if the decision score is greater than 0 (obtained with :term:`decision_function`).
+For binary classification in secret-learn, class labels predictions are obtained by hard-coded cut-off rules: a positive class is predicted when the conditional probability :math:`P(y|X)` is greater than 0.5 (obtained with :term:`predict_proba`) or if the decision score is greater than 0 (obtained with :term:`decision_function`).